Working Thru Grief

 When someone you love dies, you can find yourself engulfed in a fog that blurs the lines and confuses your mind to the point where you continue in a state of autopilot that allows you to carry on, but devoid of emotions, numb to your pain and the reality of situations you may find yourself in.

 My father died suddenly in 2004, I was on maternity leave and his death left me without family and real support.
 I was a single mother of two young children and I worked for London Underground as a Train Driver on the Bakerloo Line; I was 26, I had a mortgage and I had to carry on.
-Whilst I was consciously aware of death, I didn’t know what grief was, I didn’t know that this was an energy that sucks you into a deep dark place and although I would mask my misery with humor and a smile, I was completely hollow inside.
+Whilst I was consciously aware of death, I didn’t know what grief was, I didn’t know that this was an energy that sucks you into a deep dark place and although I would mask my misery with humour and a smile, I was completely hollow inside.

 When I returned to work I wasn’t given any information about grief or the organisations in place that could help me with my emotions.
 On the contrary, I was told that I was to put my private life to the back of my mind and drive the train.
 Let me tell you now, when you are working an eight hour shift in the tunnels, your mind will wonder.
 Mine did, I would replay the trauma of my dads death and family loss over and over again.
 As I result, I had SPADS, this means that I moved trains past red signals and fail safe mechanisms would stop the train.
 The customers were not in any danger, but this was a sack-able offence.